gtsteffaniak/filebrowser/README.md

 </div>

 > [!WARNING]
-> There is no stable version -- planned for 2025.
+> There is no stable version -- planned for 2025. ([Read more](https://github.com/gtsteffaniak/filebrowser/discussions/628))

 FileBrowser Quantum is a massive fork of the file browser open-source project with the following changes: